 These are the words of wisdom I wish I knew when I was younger.
 Feel free to skip the introduction by clicking on this interlink: 11 Wise Lessons.
 What’s the difference between intelligence and wisdom?
-Personally, I associate intelligence not only with the utilization of knowledge to find solutions to tricky problems, but also with the capacity for abstract thought or the comprehension of complex issues.
-Wisdom on the other hand appears to be entirely different than everything intelligence stands for.
+Personally, I associate intelligence not only with the utilization of knowledge to find solutions to tricky problems but also with the capacity for abstract thought or the comprehension of complex issues.
+Wisdom, on the other hand, appears to be entirely different than everything intelligence stands for.
 It is much more intuitive, rather than based on pure logic as intelligence mostly is.

-I’m a fairly young person, so why do I think I have any important wisdoms or wise lessons about life to share at all?
+I’m a fairly young person, so why do I think I have any important pearls of wisdom or wise lessons about life to share at all?
 “Is he that self-opinionated?” one might think.
-During my life I had the very honorable experience of getting in touch with a huge variety of people, from all different kinds of backgrounds.
-I’ve talked to the elderly and the young, had discussions with people that were about to die as well as those who lost a beloved one.
-But many – if not most – of the wisdoms and lessons I would like to share with you came from my personal experience, for instance from the time when my life was hanging by a thread – the time I had hit rock bottom.
+During my life, I had the very honorable experience of getting in touch with a huge variety of people, from all different kinds of backgrounds.

+I’ve talked to the elderly and the young had discussions with people that were about to die as well as those who lost a beloved one.
+But many – if not most – of the wisdom and lessons I would like to share with you came from my personal experience, for instance from the time when my life was hanging by a thread – the time I had hit rock bottom.

 I am, however, not perfect and all-knowing, which is why I would like to invite you to share your wisdom in the comment section below.
-Everyone has important wisdoms for life to share, don’t be shy and tell us about your wise lessons!
+Everyone has important wisdom for life to share, don’t be shy and tell us about your wise lessons!
 I will integrate your statement into this article when time permits.

 The first step in the acquisition of wisdom is silence, the second listening, the third memory, the fourth practice, the fifth teaching others.